Zint Barcode Generator and Zint Barcode Studio User Manual

 5. Using the API

 Zint has been written using the C language and has an API for use with C/C++ language programs.
-A Qt interface is available in the "backend_qt" sub-directory, and a Tcl interface is available in the "backend_tcl" sub-directory.
+A Qt interface (see Annex B. Qt Backend QZint) is available in the "backend_qt" sub-directory, and a Tcl interface is available in the "backend_tcl" sub-directory (see Annex C. Tcl Backend Binding).

 The libzint API has been designed to be very similar to that used by the GNU Barcode package.
 This allows easy migration from GNU Barcode to Zint.
 Zint, however, uses none of the same function names or option names as GNU Barcode.
 This allows you to use both packages in your application without conflict if you wish.